Christmas Tree Care Tips

 Edited by the Scientific Research Committee of the National Christmas Tree Association

 When you start with a Fresh Real Christmas Tree from Brown’s Tree Farm and follow the tips above, we guarantee your Christmas Tree will remain fresh throughout the holiday season.
 If you have any additional questions about how to care for yourMail Order Christmas Treeplease feel free to contact Brown’s Tree Farm.

-Note: The information above was provided by the National Christmas Tree Association .
+Note: The tree care information was provided by the National Christmas Tree Association .
 We would like to thank the NCTA for all of their research and support.